Designed by Paul Smith 2006. This website is copyrighted by law.

 SUBFAMILY DIPLOGLOSSINAE - GALLIWASPS

-One species in the genus Ophioides recorded in Paraguay.
+Two species in the genus Ophiodes recorded in Paraguay.
 Members of this subfamily have a head with large and regular osteoderms.
 Orbital borders of the frontal scales are nearly straight and parallel.
 There is no lateral fold.
 Teeth are blunt and conical.
 Limbs are well-developed or reduced.

 REFERENCES